 Griffith did not invent this technique, he experimented with it, discovering where it worked and why, and where it did not and why not.
 The Griffith films with Biograph constitute a virtual laboratory in which techniques are developed and refined in more than 400 films over a period of five years.
 None of his films is dominated by close-ups (or for that matter, any one specific film technique).
 They occur rarely and serve a distinct, specific and rarely repetitive function in the narrative when they do appear (one wonders what Griffith thought of Carl Theodore Dreyer’s close-up fest, The Passion of Joan of Arc, in 1928).
 Griffith was not concerned with abstract technical innovations in filming or in acting, only that which would advance his art and his conception of “realism” within that art.
 And as the months, then years, went by at Biograph, Griffith wholeheartedly and with a sense of finality adopted film, and not theater, as his art.

 When Florence Lawrence made her last appearance before the Biograph camera, in June of 1909, the closing shots of Resurrection were as close as the camera would get to her — a full or medium-full shot, far enough to allow Arthur Johnson to stand next to Lawrence in the same shot.
 But it was close enough to allow for more intimate facial expression to register on film.
 Thus Lawrence, as she left Biograph, had her moments of slow acting.
 Between that film and beginning of the ascendancy of Blanche Sweet to starring roles at Biograph is a period of just over two years.
-But the changes occurring between those two years, roughly 1910-1912, were in some ways as significant in terms of their impact on filmmaking and acting technique as was the comparable period in the development of sound film technique from 1928 to, say, 1930.
-The arrival of the multi-reel film, the ”feature” film and its expanded format would allow, for better or worse, depending on the skills of the filmmakers, more detail in the narrative and encourage more intimate, “slower” acting.
+But the changes occurring between those two years, roughly 1910-1912, were in some ways as significant in terms of their impact on film-making and acting technique as was the comparable period in the development of sound film technique from 1928 to, say, 1930.
+The arrival of the multi-reel film, the “feature” film and its expanded format would allow, for better or worse, depending on the skills of the filmmakers, more detail in the narrative and encourage more intimate, “slower” acting.
 Stodgy, conservative Biograph lagged behind other producers, both foreign and domestic, in production of multi-reel motion pictures.
 But as we have seen with Resurrection, a single reel film from 1909, Griffith was already experimenting with acting technique, well ahead of the trend to longer films.

 Griffith by 1911-12 was stressing “realism” as the defining attribute that separated motion pictures from the stage as an art form (and by 1913-14, he was saying it publicly, in his first extended interviews with the press).
 The most direct way to give audiences realism was to have his actors depict real human emotions as they develop onscreen in something as close to real-time as possible.
 This meant intimate, emotional acting would replace the physical representation of pantomime and the signifying gestures of histrionic acting in motion pictures.
 (But not completely or exclusively, for not all actors were equally adept in this form of acting, and in some films, for example, costume dramas or period pieces, the histrionic gestural style was useful to produce a different or more appropriate, alternative effect).

 Griffith would essentially co-opt the trend to verisimilitude, i.e., “truth” in performance, which had already been the trend in acting on the stage for about two decades, and claim it for the movies as being unique to that new art form, though it was not.
 Griffith convinced a new generation growing up on the movies — and future generations as well — that theatrical or “stage acting” was an inferior form of acting.
 Yes, the camera captured the slightest nuances of performance — or at least it could when filmmakers allowed the camera to get closer to the actors.
 But the stage art was, at its best, quite sophisticated and with a subtlety of performance possible by those actors capable of communicating across the wider gulf between actor and audience.
-But it was a different form, not one greater or lesser.
+It was a different form, but not one greater or lesser.

 With hindsight, Griffith’s characterisation of film acting as a superior (or potentially superior) form can be seen for what it was — a distortion by Griffith to give his new art gravitas, so to speak, and to separate it from theater where he had not been able to make the kind of success that he now felt possible for himself with motion pictures.
 For acting, in motion pictures or for the stage, there is no one form or variation of style that remains the standard, the permanent blueprint or method.
 Changing times and cultures will simply not allow it.